threadi/wp-personio-integration-light/readme.md

-# WP Personio Integration Light
+# Personio Integration Light

 ## About

-This repository provides the features of the Light version of the WordPress plugin _WP Personio Integration_.
+This repository provides the features of the Light version of the WordPress plugin _Personio Integration_.
 The repository is used as a basis for deploying the plugin to the WordPress repository.
 It is not intended to run as a plugin as it is, even if that is possible for development.

 ## Usage